-Appendix A to 49 CFR 172.101 - The List of Hazardous Substances and Reportable Quantities.
-The DOT and the EPA want to know about spills of hazardous substances.
-They are named in the List of Hazardous Substances and Reportable Quantities.
-See Figure 9.5.
-Column 3 of the list shows each product's reportable quantity (RQ).
-When these materials are being transported in a reportable quantity or greater in one package, the shipper displays the letters RQ on the shipping paper and package.
-The letters RQ may appear before or after the basic description.
-You or your employer must report any spill of these materials, which occurs in a reportable quantity.
+Appendix A to 49 CFR 172 - The List of Hazar Substances and Repor Quantities.
+The DOT and EPA want to know about sp hazardous substances.
+The named in the List of Haza Substances and Report Quantities.
+See Figure Column 3 of the list shows product's reportable qu (RQ).
+When these material being transported in a report quantity or greater in package, the shipper display letters RQ on the shipping and package.
+The letters RQ appear before or after the description.
+You or your emp must report any spill of materials, which occurs in a reportable quantity.